pjrebsch/memorb/README.md

 - is computationally expensive and caching its result would increase application performance
 - returns a newly instantiated object which shouldn't be recreated on subsequent calls
-- makes calls to an external service which should be limited for performance, rate limiting, etc.
+- makes calls to an external service which should be limited for performance, API rate limiting, etc.

-## What problem does this address?
+## What's the problem?

-Below is a contrived `Rectangle` class that will be used for demonstration.
-The `area` and `perimeter` methods represent computationally expensive methods that can't be calculated before instantiation, but whose results won't change for the lifetime of the instance and can therefore be cached.
+Below is a simple, contrived `Rectangle` class that will be used for demonstration.
+The methods represent computationally expensive methods that can't be calculated before instantiation, but whose results won't change for the lifetime of the instance and can therefore be cached.

 ```ruby
 class Rectangle